nichite/nichite.github.io/_pages/index.md

   they'll be implanted, talk to your brain directly, whatever.
 It will take a few decades to get here.

-What I see missing is the _near future class of bionics, specialized for interacting with technology_.
+What I see missing is the _near-future class of bionics, specialized for interacting with technology_.
 Typing on a keyboard, operating a phone, and using a DSLR camera or game controller usually requires a lot of the high-dexterity motion I mentioned above, what with all the buttons, sticks, and knobs.
 Current